-At December 31, 2018 and 2017, our short-term investments consisted of commercial paper, corporate bonds, asset-backed securities, and U.S. government securities which are classified as available-for-sale and had maturities less than one year.
-Short-term investments are reported at their estimated fair market value which approximates cost.
-Any unrealized gains and losses are reported as a separate component of accumulated other comprehensive loss.
-We had \$0.1 million and \$0 of unrecognized losses in accumulated other comprehensive loss balance at December 31, 2018 and 2017, respectively.
-Any realized gains and losses are calculated on the specific identification method and reported net in interest income or interest expense.
-For the years ended December 31, 2018 and 2017, we recognized less than \$0.1 million and no gains, net, respectively.
+At December 31, 2019 and 2018, our short-term investments consisted of commercial paper, corporate bonds, asset-backed securities, and U.S. government securities which are classified as available-for-sale and had maturities less than one year.
+Our long-term investments consisted of corporate bonds.
+Investments are reported at their estimated fair market value which approximates cost.
+Any unrealized gains and losses are reported as a separate component of accumulated other comprehensive income (loss).
+We had \$0.1 million of unrecognized income and \$0.1 million of unrecognized loss in accumulated other comprehensive income (loss) balance at December 31, 2019 and 2018, respectively.
+Any realized gains and losses are calculated on the specific identification method and reported net in other (income) expense.
+For both the years ended December 31, 2019 and 2018, we recognized less than \$0.1 million of gains, net.